UzmaSayyeda/Data-Driven-Vacation-Planning-with-APIs/README.md

 - Next I added an empty column to the copy of previous data frame and to create a new dataframe called `hotel_df`
 - With this `hotel_df` I extracted the nearest hotel in each city by looping through out data frame by using Geoapify API and adding the hotel name to `hotel_df`
 - Lastly I computed a map using `hvplot`
+- By looking at the maps, we can easily find our preferred hotels.

 ## Credits:-
 Ask Bcs helped with debugging the code.